silicondaydream/gossamer-threaded-intelligence/codex.md

+# Arboria Research
+At Arboria Research, we specialize in the development and study of swarm intelligence, distributed systems, and their applications for micro and macro autonomous robotics.
+Our research explores the intricate dynamics of collective intelligence, aiming to design robust, scalable systems capable of executing complex tasks autonomously across interstellar scales.
+From theoretical frameworks to practical simulations, our work seeks to enable groundbreaking applications such as planetary-scale transformations, Dyson swarm harvesting, and resilient distributed networks for space exploration and habitation.
+With a multidisciplinary approach combining AI, robotics, and astrophysics, we aim to pioneer the future of intelligent systems and their role in humanity’s expansion into the cosmos.

+It all starts with Gossamer

 # Gossamer Threaded Intelligence

 Gossamer Threaded Intelligence is a suite of proprietary algorithms that facilitate “threaded intelligence,” enabling decentralized agents to share insights and coordinate decisions with minimal overhead.